 … interested in joining the lab?

-We are currently searching for postdoctoral researchers to join our lab.
-Candidates are expected to have a strong background in microbiology / infection biology, cell biology, genetics or biochemistry.
+Candidates for postdoctoral positions are expected to have a strong background in microbiology / infection biology, cell biology, genetics or biochemistry.
 Experience in live-cell imaging techniques, deep sequencing or proteomics approaches are an asset, but not a must.

 If you are interested in a postdoc position in our lab, please inquire by sending an email including CV and a letter of motivation stating your research interests to firstname.lastname@example.org.

 PhD students are usually part of the graduate program of the Department of Molecular Biosciences, The Wenner-Gren Institute, at Stockholm University, which leads to a PhD in Molecular Biosciences.
 Please visit the graduate program’s webpage for further information.

 PhD students will have the opportunity to learn how to dissect molecular mechanisms of essential cellular processes by using multi-disciplinary approaches.
 Candidates are expected to be highly motivated and to have a keen interest in fundamental biological questions.
 Experience in microbiology research is beneficial, but not required.